-that Attachments 1 through 3 provide information on specific vocabulary and terms utilized in this Recommendation, the implementation objectives of IMT and a listing of related Recommendations and Reports,
+a) that Attachments 2 through 3 to the Annex provide information on specific vocabulary and terms utilized in this Recommendation and a listing of related Recommendations and Reports;

+b) that consideration should be taken by neighbouring countries that are implementing different services (e.g. IMT system and other services/applications), considering technical and operational measures to facilitate coexistence in such cases.
+See Attachment 3 to the Annex,

 recognizing

-a) that Resolution 646 (Rev.WRC-12) encourages administrations to consider the following identified frequency bands, amongst others, for public protection and disaster relief when undertaking their national planning:

-– in Region 2: 746-806 MHz, 806-869 MHz;

-– in Region 31: 806-824/851-869 MHz;

-b) that the identification of the above frequency bands/ranges for public protection and disaster relief does not preclude the use of these bands/frequencies by any application within the services to which these bands/frequencies are allocated and does not preclude the use of nor establish priority over any other frequencies for public protection and disaster relief in accordance with the Radio Regulations;

-c) that at WARC-92, 230 MHz of spectrum was identified for IMT-2000 in the bands 1 885-2 025 MHz and 2 110-2 200 MHz, including the bands 1 980-2 010 MHz and 2 170-2 200 MHz for the satellite component of IMT-2000, in No. 5.388 and under the provisions of Resolution 212 (Rev.WRC-07);
+a) that No. 92 of the ITU Constitution stipulates 4 that the decisions of a World Radiocommunication Conference, of a Radiocommunication Assembly and of a Regional Radiocommunication Conference shall in all circumstances be in conformity with this Constitution and the Convention.
+The decisions of a Radiocommunication Assembly or of a Regional Radiocommunication Conference shall also in all circumstances be in conformity with the Radio Regulations;

+b) that frequency allocation and associated footnotes in force are contained in Article 5 of the RR.
+See also Attachment 1 to the Annex;

+c) that key features of IMT-2000, IMT-Advanced and IMT-2020 are contained in Recommendations ITU-R M.1645 and ITU-R M.1822 and ITU-R M.2083;

-d) that Resolution 212 (Rev.WRC-07) notes that the availability of the satellite component of IMT in the bands 1 980-2 010 MHz and 2 170-2 200 MHz simultaneously with the terrestrial component of IMT in the bands identified in No. 5.388 would improve the overall implementation and the attractiveness of IMT,
+d) that implementation of IMT in the frequency bands 1 885-2 025 MHz and 2 110-2 200 MHz is addressed in Resolution 212 (Rev.WRC-15), which notes among other aspects that the availability of the satellite component of IMT in the bands 1 980-2 010 MHz and 2 170-2 200 MHz simultaneously with the terrestrial component of IMT in the bands identified in No. 5.388 would improve the overall implementation and the attractiveness of IMT;

+e) that Resolution 235 (WRC-15) resolves to invite ITU-R to review the spectrum use and study the spectrum needs of existing services within the frequency band 470-960 MHz in Region 1, and to consider possible regulatory actions in the frequency band 470-694 MHz in Region 1, at WRC-23, as appropriate;

+f) that, in the frequency band 1 427-1 452 MHz, mitigation measures (e.g. filters, guardbands, etc.) may be necessary in order to meet the limits of unwanted emission for IMT stations in the mobile service specified in Table 1-1 of Resolution 750 (Rev.WRC-15);

+g) that Resolution 225 (Rev.WRC-12) invites ITU-R to study the sharing and coordination issues in the bands 2 500-2 520 MHz and 2 670-2 690 MHz as identified for IMT in No. 5.384A and allocated to the mobile-satellite service in Region 3,

 recommends

-1 that the frequency arrangements in Sections 1 to 6 should be used for the implementation of IMT in the bands identified for IMT in the Radio Regulations (RR); and
+that the frequency arrangements and implementations aspects contained in the Annex should be considered for the deployment of IMT in the bands identified for IMT in the Radio Regulations (RR).

-2 that the implementation aspects detailed in Annex 1 should be taken into account when implementing the frequency arrangements in Sections 1 to 6.
+Annex

+Implementation aspects and frequency arrangements applicable for IMT

-Annex 1
+Section 1

-Implementation aspects applicable to the frequency arrangements in Sections 1 to 6
+Implementation aspects applicable to the frequency arrangements

 The order of the frequency arrangements within each Section does not imply any priority.
-Administrations may implement any of the recommended frequency arrangements to suit their national conditions.
+Administrations may implement any of the recommended frequency arrangements to suit their national conditions taking into account the relevant provisions of the RR.
 Administrations may implement all or part of each frequency arrangement.

 It is noted that Administrations may implement other frequency arrangements (for example, arrangements which include different duplex schemes, different FDD/TDD boundaries, etc.) to fulfil their requirements.
-These administrations should consider geographical neighbouring deployments as well as matters related to achieving economies of scale, facilitating roaming, and measures to minimize interference.
+These administrations should consider geographical neighbouring and regional deployments as well as matters related to achieving economies of scale, facilitating roaming, and measures to minimize interference.